gar6920/Numberblocks/memory bank/architecture.md

 # Numberblocks Game - Architecture

 ## Overview
-The Numberblocks game is a 3D web-based educational game built with Three.js and Colyseus, utilizing a client-server architecture for multiplayer functionality.
-Players control customizable Numberblock characters that can interact with mathematical operators and other Numberblocks in a colorful 3D environment.
+The Numberblocks game is a 3D web-based game built with Three.js and Colyseus, utilizing a client-server architecture for multiplayer functionality.
+Players control customizable  characters and interact with a colorful 3D environment.
+One application is numberblocks but it can be extended to other applications.

 ## Core Components